tyu0912/w251_work/hw9/README.md

 # Homework 9: Distributed Training and Neural Machine Translation

 In this homework, we train a Seq2Seq model which has been the source of many breakthroughs in machine translation.
 They are very expensive to train though and require huge amounts of data.
-Therefore, we will use leverage a distributed training method to do it here with the guidance of instructions found here: https://github.com/MIDS-scaling-up/v2/tree/master/week09/hw.
+Therefore, we will use a distributed training method to do it here with the guidance of instructions found here: https://github.com/MIDS-scaling-up/v2/tree/master/week09/hw.

 ## Setup